Skip to main content

 How to celebrate World Food Day

-World Food Day is a great reason to learn more about the state of world hunger in 2023.
-In addition to reviewing the GHI and our top 10 hungriest countries, linked above, see below for a few other resources that you can read and share today (and every other day!).
+World Food Day is a great reason to learn more about the state of world hunger in 2024.
+In addition to checking out the GHI and our top 10 hungriest countries, linked above (and updated on October 10, 2024), see below for a few other resources that you can read and share today (and every other day!).

 Donate now